Whitworth Home Page > Theatre Department >

 Whitworth offers scholarships to new and returning students in any major who are committed to participating in the theatre production program.
-The deadline for auditioning for a Theatre Talent Award for the 2013-14 academic year is Sunday March 10.
-We would prefer for you to audition in person if possible.
-However, you may also submit your audition via DVD or YouTube if a campus visit is not an option.
-Please call Program Assistant Jennifer Toulouse-Lee at 509.777.3707, or e-mail her at email@example.com to schedule an appointment or submit your audition.
+We will be holding in-person auditions on Saturday, Feb.
+11, 2017, and by appointment on any weekday when school is in session.
+We would enjoy having you audition in person if possible.
+But you may also submit your audition via DVD or YouTube if a campus visit is not an option.
+The priority deadline for auditioning for a Theatre Talent Award for the 2017-18 academic year is Feb.
+28. Auditions after this deadline may still be considered, depending upon the availability of funds.
+Please contact Program Assistant Kim Dawson at 509.777.3707 or kdawson@ whitworth.edu to schedule an appointment or submit your audition.

-Your audition should consist of two contrasting pieces: one humorous and one dramatic monologue of no more than one minute each.
-If you are primarily interested in production, you may instead present a three-minute presentation of your portfolio (designs, costume renderings, stage-managing experience, technical work, etc).
+Your audition should consist of two contrasting monologues of no more than one minute each.
+If you are primarily interested in the production side of theatre, you may instead make a three-minute presentation of your portfolio (designs, renderings, stage-managing experience, technical work, backstage experience, etc.).
 If you are considering a dance minor, you may substitute one to two minutes of choreographed dance in the genre of your choosing for either of the monologues.
-Please include a résumé that lists your theatre experiences along with a brief paragraph describing your willingness to commit to our program through performance, backstage work, or other areas of interest to you.
+Please include a résumé that includes a list of your experiences in theatre and a brief paragraph describing your willingness to commit to our program through performance, backstage work, or other areas of interest to you.

 Competition for these scholarships is keen, and we urge you to prepare now!
 Please write or call if you have concerns or questions.
 This is an exciting time for you as you make these far-reaching decisions!